Concept

 The picture is recovered in physics as superposition collapsing into definite outcomes, in Kabbalah as the contraction of Tzimtzum, and in Christian apophatic theology as the via negativa's approach to the divine plenum by stripping away what is not.

 The Upanishadic formula neti, neti — “not this, not that” — is the apophatic technique that brings the avyakta into view.
 Brahman is approached by removing inadequate concepts, not by adding accurate ones.
+The supreme reality is not described positively because every positive determination would falsify it — would convert the avyakta into a particular vyakta, mistaking a partial manifestation for the source.

 Published · Revised